 Consultation responses have been received from SBC Roads, Scottish Power, National Grid (formerly Transco), SEPA, Scottish Water and Scottish Natural Heritage.
 Critical issues are summarised below.
-Certain constraints will require to be addressed through appropriate developer contributions, as indicated:
+Certain constraints will require to be addressed through appropriate developer contributions, as indicated.

-- Affordable housing: This will require to be provided under the provisions of Policy H1 and the Supplementary Planning Guidance on Affordable Housing (see Affordable Housing below). - Education: The position at Eyemouth High School is such that the Council will be seeking a contribution from each development in the catchment area (see Developer Contributions below).
-There are no constraints regarding primary school education at Coldingham. - Open space, landscaping and play facilities: these must be provided together with proposals for long term maintenance (see Developer Contributions below). - Electricity an 11kv Scottish Power cable crosses the site. - Gas there are no National Gas mains in the area. - Access and transport see separate section below. - Water and drainage see separate section below.
+- Affordable housing: This will require to be provided under the provisions of Policy H1 and the Supplementary Planning Guidance on Affordable Housing (see Affordable Housing below). - Electricity a Scottish Power cable crosses the site from north-west to south-east. - Open space, landscaping and play facilities: these must be provided together with proposals for long term maintenance (see Developer Contributions below). - Gas a National Grid gas main is available nearby. - Access and transport see separate section below. - Water and drainage see separate section below.